S0001Light/Quit-Smoking-Tracker/README.md

 Microsoft Co Pilot and I, again...

+Quit It - Is a quit smoking for 1 year plan, based on how many cigarettes you smoke daily.

 Your Complete Tracking + Cutback Program
 (1–4 week tracking → 3–12 month reduction)
 Tracking Phase — Weeks 1–4